arpeetrathii/50-Days-Of-SQLi/README.md

 #

 My plans (For Learning - 2hrs every single day):
-- [ ] Complete SQL injection section from WAHH-v2
+- [ ] Complete SQL injection section from WAHH-v2, Real World Bug Hunting, Bug Bounty Bootcamp
 - [ ] Complete all labs from Portswigger SQLi labs
 - [ ] Complete all SQLi labs from TryHackMe
 - [ ] Complete/Read writeups of HackTheBox, Root-me labs
 - [ ] Read the book : SQL Injection Attack and Defense
 - [ ] Read writeups/vlogs related to SQL injection
+- [ ] Do labs from
 My plans(For hunting - 2hrs atleast daily from the day I feel like):
 - [ ]  Will select certain programs
 - [ ]  Hunt each and every parameter of those